test-imxone/rvx/README.md

 1. Go to this [page](https://github.com/settings/tokens) and `Generate new token > Classic`.
 Enter `RVX-Builds` in Note, set any expiration period and select these scopes (sufficient) - `repo, workflow, write:packages`.
 Click `Generate Token`.
 Note the token - `ghp_*`
 2. Import [**RVX-Builds**](https://taskernet.com/shares/?user=AS35m8k0QSchKA1x02SixFIhiL41a828J1qapOYfcEuyL2zSn%2FfJTN5WVSi01o18x6EAFb4%3D&id=Project%3ARVX-Builds) project on Tasker and setup the GitHub credentials.
 It'll popup itself for you to setup or you can run `RVX-Builds - Setup` Task in `Tasks` Tab inside `RVX-Builds` Project.
 Projects are listed horizontally on bottom bar.
 3. Once completed, you're ready to customize patches.
 Run `RVX-Builds - Manager` to do so.
 It'll consist of menu items -
-    - Apps: To modify app related properties.
+    - Apps: To modify app related properties. (**Must configure**)
-    - Downloads: To modify download & installation of app properties.
+    - Downloads: To modify download & installation of app properties. (**Must configure**)
     - Merge: To merge your customization (locally on Tasker) with the `.env` file in your GitHub Repo.
-Only shown if you've made customization changes in Apps.
+Only shown if you've made customization changes in *Apps* or opened it (i.e. always open Apps even when don't change).
     - Releases: To build your patched apps and release them.
 Set the above options accordingly and make a stable release.
 4. If you have access to Join paid version, enable `RVX-Builds - New Release [Join]` Profile in `Profiles` Tab.
 Also enable `RVX-Builds - Check For Updates` if you want it to handle cancelled or errored out downloads due to any reason.
 Also, you need to add **JOIN API** [secrets](/apps/docs/extras.md#github-secrets).
 Here's [how to](/apps/docs/extras.md#join-api) do it.
 5. If you don't have access to Join paid version, enable `RVX-Builds - Check For Updates` Profile in `Profiles` Tab.
 Disable `RVX-Builds - New Release [Join]` in this case.